-Growing camellia shrubs in containers make protecting them more manageable during the winter.
+Growing these shrubs in containers makes protecting them more manageable during the winter.
 In most climates, wrapping the pot in a layer of fleece should be sufficient.
 However, bringing your potted camellias inside is vital in icy areas.

-Even if you bring your camellia indoors, you’ll still need to keep it reasonably cool.
+Even if you bring your plants indoors, you must keep it reasonably cool.
 Store your camellia in a bright spot that stays cool.
 Aim for temperatures lower than 60ºF (15.5ºC).
-Gradually readjust your camellia to outdoor conditions in the spring before leaving it outside permanently.
+Gradually readjust your plant to outdoor conditions in the spring before leaving it outside permanently.

 Can You Grow Camellias as Houseplants?

 Camellias aren’t particularly suited to growing as houseplants.
 These evergreen shrubs need outdoor conditions to truly thrive.
-Indoor conditions inside our homes are often too warm and dry for camellias.
+Indoor conditions inside our homes are often too warm and dry for these plants.

 How to Grow Camellias Outside

-Grow your camellia outdoors in a sheltered spot that receives partial shade.
+In my experience, the best spot to grow camellias outdoors is in a sheltered spot that receives partial shade.
 Some camellia varieties can tolerate more sunlight.
-Grow camellias either directly in the ground or in pots.
+You can plant either directly in the ground or in pots.

 Camellia shrubs need fertile, slightly acidic soils that are well-draining but still hold some moisture.
 The soil pH should stay between 5.5 and 6.5.
-Adding ericaceous compost to the soil or container provides the right acidity and plenty of nutrients.
+I like to add ericaceous compost to the soil or container, which provides the right acidity and plenty of nutrients.

-Camellia plants prefer moist soil that doesn’t become waterlogged.
-Water your camellia whenever the top 2 to 4 inches of soil feel dry.
+I find that these plants do best in moist but not waterlogged soil.
+Water your camellia when the top 2 to 4 inches of soil feel dry.
 Young camellia plants need regular watering until they become established.

-Camellias are low-maintenance shrubs that don’t need much fertilizer.
-Once flowering finishes, feed your camellia with diluted fertilizer to help fuel the growth of next season’s flowers.
+These low-maintenance shrubs don’t need much fertilizer.
+Once flowering finishes, feed your plant with diluted fertilizer to help fuel the growth of next season’s flowers.

 Camellias should only be pruned once a year, immediately after flowering finishes.
 Pruning too often removes developing flower buds.

 Camellias shouldn’t be grown permanently indoors as they aren’t suited for indoor conditions.
-Our homes are usually too warm and dry for camellias.
+Our homes are usually too warm and dry for these plants to thrive.
 If necessary, move potted camellias indoors during cold winters.